openSUSE/news-o-o/_posts/2011-10-16-opensuse-weekly-news-197.markdown

 In preparation for taking the Linux Professional Institute Certification exam LPI-302 for systems administrators, learn how to set up and store passwords, integrate Samba with LDAP, and use ACLs to protect your Linux installation. (...)

-â€
+”

-â€œ
+“

 [Fred Blaise: Linux fstab: mount a
           path containing spaces](http://ironman.darthgibus.net/?p=136)

-Letâ€™s say you want to CIFS mount a windows share â€” say â€œ//server01/it stuff$â€, but your
+Let’s say you want to CIFS mount a windows share — say “//server01/it stuff$”, but your
         Windows admin put spaces in the path.
 Replace the spaces with **\040**.

 So, in your /etc/fstab, the line would give: